About this course

-If your ex-partner is deceitful, manipulative, cruel, aggressive and wants to take your children away, you’re probably dealing with someone who has antisocial, narcissistic or borderline personality disorder, or psychopathy.
+If your soon-to-be ex-partner is deceitful, manipulative, cruel, aggressive and wants to take your children away, you’re probably divorcing a sociopath, someone who has antisocial, narcissistic or borderline personality disorder, or psychopathy.

 You need to know what this means for your court case and child custody battle.
 In this no-nonsense workshop, Donna Andersen, author of Lovefraud.com, explains the traits of disordered individuals, what motivates them, and how understanding what you are dealing with will help you make the best decisions you can.